PascalLike/core-geonetwork/integration-test/README.md

 Running test
 --------------

-Go to your project directory from terminal and hit following command
+Start your GeoNetwork instance, open a terminal to the test project directory and hit following command

-* `mvn test -Dbrowser=phantomjs -Dphantomjs.binary.path=$DRIVERS_BIN/phantomjs -DendPointToTest=http://localhost:8080/geonewtwork`
+* `mvn test -Dbrowser=phantomjs -Dphantomjs.binary.path=$DRIVERS_BIN/phantomjs -DendPointToTest=http://localhost:8080/geonetwork`

+* The proposed tests are made for a clean instance of GeoNetwork in a test environment (clean database before and after).
+The ideal is to have a small test task at the end of a

 * The url to test could by defined in **src/test/resources/system.properties** by changing the property **endPointToTest.url** or provided to the mvn command with the parameter `-DendPointToTest=YOUR_URL`